 Tim Holmes: Right.
 So, for our product, for example, if you’re between the ages of 59-64, you can lock in a 4 percent drawdown guaranteed for life, 4 percent of the current balance.
 And, that drawdown amount, the longer you wait until you start taking drawdowns, the higher that is.
 Once you reach age 65, it’s 5 percent guaranteed for life and it can go up if the market value or the portfolio value goes up because of the market’s gone up.

 Rob: Well, help me with this.
 When we were talking about variable annuities for the saving phase of retirement, you mentioned that when you hit retirement you can annuitize all that money, but most of your folks don’t actually do that.
-They just treat it like an IRA or 401K and withdraw money from the account in regiment as they need it, right?
+They just treat it like an IRA or 401K and withdraw money from the account in retirement as they need it, right?

 Tim Holmes: That’s right.
-The big attraction of the GLWB is, unlike annuitizing your variable annuity once you retire, adding the GLWB still give you access to the underlying assets and those underlying assets are still invested.
+The big attraction of the GLWB is, unlike annuitizing your variable annuity once you retire, adding the GLWB still gives you access to the underlying assets and those underlying assets are still invested.
 So, your plan might be to take 5 percent out of the rest of your life, but if you have this in the GLWB and your circumstances change and you need to get fifty thousand dollars out of that annuity, you can get it out.
 Now, that’s going to change the guaranteed amount going forward, but it gives you the flexibility that, unlike an income annuity, you’re not turning over the whole lump sum to the insurance company, so it’s not irrevocable.

 Rob: It’s interesting.
 It’s almost like a hybrid.
 Like an annuity, you’re getting a guarantee.
 It’s different though.
 You’re getting a guarantee based on a percentage of whatever asset you have in this variable annuity.